AndraCristiana07/Survival-Shooter/README.md

 Enemies are still represented by simple geometric shapes, but with other colors/primitives, so that they differentiate themselves from the player.
 Enemies will spawn continuously throughout the game, either one at a time or in waves.
 Each enemy has a different movement speed.
 Enemies disappear when hit by a player's projectile.
 Enemies must continuously follow the player.

 * **Gameplay** :
 The goal of the game is for the player to survive the enemies as long as possible.
 The player starts from a maximum health level.
 With each collision with an enemy, this level decreases.
 If the level drops to 0, then the player dies and the game ends.
+There are also pick ups on the map that will increase yout health.